40-track mode: Technical details

 to the actual even numbered tracks, thus causing drives attempting to read a 1.44MB diskette as a 720KB diskette to become confused because of the strange data in between even numbered tracks.
 The hidden data then resides on the odd numbered tracks.

 Generally, device drivers only copy allocated data, and thus traditional copies of such a disk would generally not contain the hidden data.

-Equivalents of this technique can easily be done on almost any media.
+Equivalents of this technique can easily be done on almost any media, for example, it is possible to hide audio in the pregap of the first track of a compact disc, or to hide data in the host protected area of a hard drive.

 This technique is different than the "40th track" copy protection schemes used during the 80s and 90s.

 History

 The KGB and senior FBI agent Robert Hanssen used this technique to communicate with one another between 1985 and 2001.